Cari Vanderkar, Assistant Vice Provost for International Programs

 The International Students and Scholars unit of the International Center provides services and programs aimed at meeting the unique needs of international students and scholars throughout their academic careers at Cal Poly.
 International Center staff provide immigration advising and visa documents, pre-arrival information, orientation programs and cross-cultural programming for all international students, which include degree-seeking students and non-degree students (those attending Cal Poly through our Cal Poly International Exchange Programs and the VISIT Cal Poly Program).

-The International Students and Scholars unit is also the first point of contact for those who want to invite visiting scholars such as faculty, staff, and researchers from abroad to come to Cal Poly to help foster collaboration, joint research, and cross-cultural exchange.
+The International Students and Scholars unit is also the first point of contact for campus community members who want to invite visiting scholars such as faculty, staff, and researchers from abroad to come to Cal Poly to help foster collaboration, joint research, and cross-cultural exchange.

 Students interested in studying abroad should begin by visiting the Cal Poly Abroad website, registering for and participating in a Study Abroad 101 Workshop, and planning ahead to meet their academic, financial and personal goals.
 Peer Advisors and Study Abroad Advisors are available to provide guidance.
-Please check the Cal Poly Abroad website for drop-in advising hours, appointment hours, workshop and info sessions, along with study abroad planning resources.
+Please check Cal Poly Abroad for drop-in advising hours, appointment hours, workshop and info sessions, and study abroad planning resources.

 Study Abroad and Exchange Eligibility Requirements